Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 MSI GeForce RTX 4090 Gaming X Trio 24G

-The MSI RTX 4090 Gaming X Trio earns its place on this list as a cautionary data point rather than an active recommendation.
-NVIDIA discontinued RTX 4090 production after launching the RTX 5090, and remaining stock from resellers now runs $2,500–$2,800 — higher than the card’s $1,599 MSRP at launch.
+The MSI RTX 4090 Gaming X Trio is a reference point on this list, not an active recommendation.
+NVIDIA discontinued RTX 4090 production after launching the RTX 5090, and remaining new stock from resellers now runs $2,700–$2,900 — well above the card’s $1,599 MSRP at launch.
+Used units on secondary markets average $1,200–$1,800 depending on condition.

 Pair with: High-end LGA1700 or LGA1851 platform, 850W PSU minimum, PCIe 4.0 slot or better.